 GradeBot: This is a GradeBot task.
-The general rules and explanations in section 4.3 (page 50) apply, including email subject line and program comment line.
+If your program runs correctly and has proper indenting, GradeBot will send it to me for you.
+The general rules and explanations in section 4.3 (page 47) apply, including the required comment line.

-cis101 g34 lastname, firstname is the required comment line.
-There may be customizations that happen differently for each comment line, so your required wordings may vary from any examples given in this study guide.
+cis101 g42 lastname, firstname is the required comment line.
+There may be customizations that are different for each student based on this comment line.
+Your wordings may differ from study guide examples.